teaganwhite66/hello-world/README.md

 # hello-world
 First GitHub repository.

+Hello,
-Hello, my name is Teagan and I am a senior at JMU in Harrisonburg, VA.
+My name is Teagan and I am a senior at JMU in Harrisonburg, VA.
 I am originally from New Hampshire.